How to Calculate Loss of Consortium Damages

 Douglasville Personal Injury Lawyer Explains How to Calculate Loss of Consortium

 In the state of Georgia, loss of consortium claims is calculated based on the impact that the injury or death of a family member has had on the claimants’ lives.
+A loss of consortium claim is typically part of a personal injury case filed by the injured spouse.
+The calculation takes into account the spouse’s injuries and how they have affected the marital relationship.
 As mentioned, it includes the loss of companionship, love, and affection, as well as the loss of guidance and support for children.

 There are no specific monetary limits on damages awarded in loss of consortium claims.
 However, the award must be reasonable and not excessive.
 Factors such as the severity of the injury or death, the age of the claimants, etc., determine the amount to award as compensation.